RachelFoare/Pangenome-construction-using-VG/README.md

  # and run a job containing the following commands for each vcf file :
  pbgzip sub-chr21.vcf
  tabix -p vcf sub-chr21.vcf.gz

+ # once the reference has been indexed, make sure you also have access to an unindexed version
+ gunzip ref.fa.gz
 ```

 ########################################################################################################################################################